0x80/typed-firestore-server/README.md

 All functions are designed to take a re-usable typed collection reference as their first argument.
-The various functions can infer their return type from it, which greatly reduces boilerplate code as well as the risk of mistakes.
+The various functions can infer their return type from it, which greatly reduces boilerplate code as well as the risk of making mistakes.

 For React applications check out [@typed-firestore/react](https://github.com/0x80/typed-firestore-react) which